Raskiller503/Pyqt5-DesktopGUI/README.md

 # Pyqt5-MonitorGUI
 This is a desktop App based on PyQt5 library.
-# Funtions
+# Main window
 This is the main window of App.
-This window shows the measuremnt data and machine learning result.
+This window shows the measuremnt data and machine learning result.// Uses could also change the tag and report their energy-saving information via mainwindow.
 ![funtion1](Image/2.png)
 ## Login window
 Users in the window could sign in account and change the device location where near their seat.